dimagi/commcare-cloud/docs/setup/new_environment.md

 To make a build of an application in CommCare, you will need to add a CommCare build to your server.

-To add a build to your server visit `/builds/edit_menu` and follow the instructions under "Import a new build from the build server"
+To add a build to your server visit `<server url>/builds/edit_menu` and follow the instructions under "Import a new build from the build server"